-Unfortunately, Mr and Mrs W didn't receive all the interest payments they were told they would and the commercial lending company is now in administration.
-Mr and Mrs W then reported the payment they had made to Santander as a scam, and asked it to refund the money they had lost.
+Unfortunately, Mr and Mrs W didn't receive all the interest payments they were told they would and the energy company is now in the process of being liquidated.
+Mr and Mrs W then reported the payments they had made to Santander as a scam, and asked it to refund the money they had lost.

-Santander investigated but said this appeared to be a civil dispute between Mr and Mrs W and the commercial lending company, rather than a scam.
+Santander investigated but said this appeared to be a civil dispute between Mr and Mrs W and the energy company, rather than a scam.
 So it didn't agree to refund the money they had lost.
 Mr and Mrs W weren't satisfied with Santander's response, so referred a complaint to our service.